villares/villares.github.io/como-instalar-py5/index-EN.md

 ![2025-06-28_11-27](https://github.com/user-attachments/assets/65f56a52-391e-4486-8ce8-c669524c7c9c)

-Click on the install button, you'll need to __restart Thonny after this step!!!__
+Click on the install button, you'll need to __restart Thonny after this!!!__

-### 3. Allow the *thonny-py5mode* plug-in to download the Java JDK

-Once restarted, a new *py5* menu should appear in Thonny's interface, click on the *py5 > Imported mode for py5* menu option and then click OK in the dialog window that appears.
+Once restarted, a new *py5* menu should appear in Thonny's interface, click on the **py5 > Imported mode for py5** menu option and then click OK in the dialog window that appears.

 ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/04.01-activate-imported-mode.png)